intersend/app-examples/README.md

 Welcome to the Intersend App Examples repository!
 This collection of sample applications demonstrates how to build and integrate various functionalities using the Intersend platform.

-## 🚀 Quick Start

-To get started with these examples:

-1. Clone this repository
-2. Navigate to the specific app directory you're interested in
-3. Install dependencies with `npm install` or `yarn install`
-4. Set up your environment variables (see each app's README for specific requirements)
-5. Run the app with `npm start` or `yarn start`

 ## 📚 Full Documentation